Police officer shot, suffers minor wound in West Miami-Dade. He’s been hospitalized

 This is a breaking news story that will be updated.

-A Miami-Dade police officer was shot Tuesday evening in West Miami but was not seriously wounded, law-enforcement sources tell the Herald.
+A Miami-Dade police officer was shot Tuesday evening during a narcotics investigation in West Miami but was not seriously wounded, Miami-Dade police said.

-The K9 officer was grazed near the head in the area of Southwest 67th Avenue and 20th Street, and rushed to Jackson Memorial Hospital, sources said.
-Miami-Dade Police tweeted on Tuesday night to stay out of the area.
+At about 6:50 p.m., Miami-Dade police’s narcotics bureau and the DEA were conducting a narcotics investigation in an apartment complex on SW 67th Avenue and 20th Street, MDPD spokesperson Alvaro Zabaleta said.
+The name of the complex was not released, but District West Gables is near the shooting location.

-“There was a shooting.
-An officer got injured,” said Miami-Dade police spokesman Alvaro Zabaleta.
+Sometime during the investigation, officers were met with gunfire in front of an apartment.
+As officers returned fire, one officer suffered a gunshot wound to the ear.
+The person or persons in the apartment that were shooting are still barricaded inside.

 Comments